2nd Amendment sanctuary measure overturned in Oregon - KTVZ

 The Oregon case was filed in 2021 under a provision in state law that allows a judge to examine a measure before it goes into effect.
 A trial court judge originally declined to rule, a decision that was appealed to the higher court.

-The ordinance’s supporters included the Oregon Firearms Federation, which said “extremists” were trying to curtail gun rights.
+The ordinance’s supporters included the Oregon Firearms Federation, which said in a statement Wednesday that the ruling “calls into question the legitimacy of the court and the likelihood of getting fair rulings from it.”

-Opponents, including the legal arm of the group Everytown for Gun Safety, had argued that the ordinance also violates the U.S. Constitution.
+Opponents included the legal arm of the group Everytown for Gun Safety, which had argued that the ordinance violated the U.S. Constitution.
+Eric Tirschwell, executive director of Everytown Law, called the court’s decision “a win for public safety and the rule of law.”

+“Opponents of gun safety laws have every right to advocate for change at the ballot box, statehouse, or Congress, but claiming to nullify them at the local level is both unconstitutional and dangerous,” Tirschwell said.

 “Today’s opinion by the Court of Appeals makes it clear that common sense requirements like safe storage and background checks apply throughout Oregon,” Rosenblum said.
 “Hopefully, other counties with similar measures on the books will see the writing on the wall.”